-The MBCC is proud to develop enhanced venue safety measures in pursuit of GBAC STAR Facility Accreditation.
+The MBCC is proud to have received GBAC STAR Facility Accreditation in recognition of enhanced venue health and safety measures.
 Established by the Global Biorisk Advisory Council (a division of ISSA, the worldwide cleaning industry association) the GBAC STAR™ program establishes requirements to support venue work practices, protocols, procedures, and systems that minimize risks associated with infectious agents such as COVID-19.
+Visit this link for more information regarding GBAC STAR Facility Accredidation.

 The MBCC is also proud to adopt the MB Standard, a program developed by the City of Miami Beach to support area businesses as they reopen by safeguarding employee health to restore consumer confidence.
 As part of the MB Standard, the MBCC conducts: